-Power supply ripple frequency is determined by the channel frequency, $F{SW}$ , multiplied by the number of active channels.
-For example, if the channel frequency is set to 250kHz, the ripple frequency is 500kHz.
+Power supply ripple frequency is determined by the channel frequency, FSW, multiplied by the number of active channels.
+For example, if the channel frequency is set to 250kHz and there are three phases, the ripple frequency is 750kHz.

 The IC monitors and precisely regulates the CORE voltage of a microprocessor.
 After initial start-up, the controller also provides protection for the load and the power supply.
 The following section discusses these features.